vhscom/after-dark/README.md

 </iframe>
 ```

-Additional information and examples are available on the [lazysizes](https://github.com/aFarkas/lazysizes) repository on GitHub.
+To save unnecessary HTTP requests lazy-loading applies only to page content.
+If no lazyloaded content is detected on a page the feature will not be activated, and the lazysizes library will not be loaded.

-**Caveat:** Currently this feature only supports lazy-lazyloading of _content_.
-If no lazyloaded content is detected on a page the feature will not be activated and the lazysizes library will not be loaded.
+Additional information and examples, including LQIP, are available on the [lazysizes](https://github.com/aFarkas/lazysizes) repository on GitHub.

 ## Related Content